s070s/FullStackTest/README.md

 ## 12. Other Notes
 -Uploading Static Files is not supported on Production as persistent storage on Render(the service where the api is deployed) requires a subscription beyond the free plan
 -The deployed API on Render slows down after 15 mins of inactivity due to the free tier.
--Opening the Deployed Site on browsers like Brave with privacy features that affect third party cookies causes issues with the issuing of Refresh Cookies and therefore gives a 401 error on the /refresh endpoint.
-On Chrome that is not the case.